Best Arm Identification with Minimal Regret: Problem Setup and Preliminaries

 Let $R(t) := \sum_{s=1}^{t} (\mu_1 - X_s)$ represent the cumulative regret up to any time step $t\in\mathbb N$.
 Then our overarching goal is to design and analyze a $\delta$-PAC online BAI algorithm while minimizing its expected cumulative regret $\mathbb E_{\bmu}[R(\tau_\delta)]$.
 Essentially, we seek to address the following problem:

 where $R(\tau_\delta) = \sum_{t=1}^{\tau_\delta} (\mu_1 - X_t)$ and the minimization is over all online algorithms as defined above.

-\begin{remark} The problem under investigation is intricately connected to two classical problems in the multi-armed bandit literature: cumulative regret minimization and BAI with minimal samples.
-These problems are commonly studied under the same bandit framework with exponential family distributions.
-Nevertheless, owing to their inherently distinct objectives, the methodologies employed to tackle these three problems also differ significantly.
-We refer to Section~\ref{section_compare_other} for a detailed comparative discussion. \end{remark}
+\begin{remark} The problem under investigation is closely related to two classical challenges in the multi-armed bandit literature: cumulative regret minimization and (fixed-confidence) BAI with minimal samples.
+Although these problems are typically analyzed within the same bandit framework using exponential family distributions, their fundamentally different goals lead to distinct methodological approaches.
+A detailed comparative discussion can be found in Section~\ref{section_compare_other}. \end{remark}

-\paragraph{Exponential families. } The canonical single-parameter exponential families of distributions, which encompass a wide range of common distributions such as the Gaussian (with fixed variance), Bernoulli, exponential, and Gamma (with fixed shape parameter), have been widely embraced in the bandit literature \citep{agrawal1995sample, cappe2013kullback, korda2013thompson, garivier2016optimal}.
+\paragraph{Exponential families. } The canonical single-parameter exponential families of distributions, which encompass a wide range of common distributions such as Gaussian (with fixed variance), Bernoulli, exponential, and Gamma (with fixed shape parameter), have been widely embraced in the bandit literature \citep{agrawal1995sample, cappe2013kullback, korda2013thompson, garivier2016optimal}.
 The distribution $\nu_{\theta}$ of one such family is absolutely continuous with respect to some reference measure (e.g., the Lebesgue measure) $\rho$ on $\mathbb{R}$, with the density function